scionproto/scion/doc/BeaconExtensions.md

 Link Type information gives a broad classification of the different protocols being used on the links between two entities.
-For now it distinguishes three different types of links:
+For now it distinguishes four different types of links:

 - Links that go over the open internet
 - Direct links
 - Multihop links
+- Undisclosed

+The option to have undisclosed link types allows ASes to withhold such information should they deem it undesirable to make it available to the public.
 Use cases of such information include:

 - Mitigating security concerns
 - Allowing users to select paths that e.g. avoid the open internet